-Root canal therapy, also known as endodontic therapy, is a dental treatment for removing infection from inside a tooth.
+Root canal treatment, also known as root canal therapy or endodontic therapy, is a dental treatment for removing an infection from inside a tooth.
 It can also protect the tooth from future infections.

 It is carried out in the pulp of the tooth, which is the root canal.

 - Root canal therapy is used to remove nerves from the pulp of a tooth.